abulka/wxpython-actions/README.md

 # Github Actions ENV vars

+You can set environment variables using an `env:` entry, at a job or step level.

 https://github.com/actions/starter-workflows/issues/68

-The pain is that when you set variables in a step in your workflow, further steps can NOT see the VAR 🙊.
+> The pain is that when you set variables in a step in your workflow, further steps can NOT see the VAR 🙊.

 > Each step runs in its own process in the virtual environment and has access to the workspace and filesystem.
 Because steps run in their own process, changes to environment variables are not preserved between steps.

-Officially you have to re-set VAR at each `step`.
+> Officially you have to re-set VAR at each `step`.
 This sucks.

+Then GitHub Actions finally allowed [job-wide](https://github.blog/changelog/2019-10-01-github-actions-new-workflow-syntax-features/#env-at-the-workflow-and-job-level) level environment variables (note, not workflow wide - just job wide).
+E.g.

-## job level
+## Example of setting job level ENV vars

-> https://github.blog/changelog/2019-10-01-github-actions-new-workflow-syntax-features/#env-at-the-workflow-and-job-level says that env variable can be set at workflow or job level, but it's not true: it can be set at `job` or `step` level only (or at least only these are documented).

 ```yml
 jobs: